 - The changes in performance.
-A campaign whose clicks vary by 50% from day to day has more variability than a campaign whose clicks vary by 2%.
+A campaign where clicks vary by 50% from day to day has more variability than a campaign where clicks vary by 2%.
 Large variability tends to decrease significance.

 - Total number of impressions in ad variation.
 The higher the impressions, the higher the statistical significance may be.